April 4, 2014

-Thank you for taking the time to read and respond to the first part of the draft Framework for Information Literacy for Higher Education (pdf).
+Thank you for taking the time to read and respond to this second part of the draft Framework for Information Literacy for Higher Education.
+We hope by now you have had the chance to read the first part of the initial draft, released February 20.
+The first part included:

 - Three Threshold Concepts

-We encourage you to gather a group in your library to discuss these first portions of the draft Framework and report back to us about your group’s impressions.
+We encourage you to gather a group in your library to discuss both portions of the initial draft Framework and report back to us about your group’s impressions.
 To help guide your thinking, we ask that you provide feedback to these questions:

 - In what ways will the focus on threshold concepts help you to generate conversations with other campus stakeholders (such as disciplinary faculty partners, members of the general education curriculum committee, and academic support services staff)?